-Not only does air conditioning keep you comfortable, it’s also a health necessity through the heat of summer.
-For that reason, when the cold air quits blowing or your AC won’t come on at all, you’re not in a position to look around for a few days.
+Not only does air conditioning keep you comfortable, it’s also a health necessity through the dog days of summer.
+Unfortunately, when the cool air stops blowing or your AC won’t come on at all, you’re don’t have time to look around for a few days.

-When your air conditioner dies in the heat of the summer, you might not have time to look around for competing quotes or research average costs.
-Not having an idea how much it may cost when the air conditioning service expert shows up can be unnerving, so we’re here to show you a few price ranges on some basic services so you won’t be surprised when Service Experts Heating & Air Conditioning comes to get you up and running again.
+When your air conditioner dies in the heat of the summer, you might not have time to call around for different quotes or research what you can expect to pay.
+Not having an idea how much you can expect to pay when the AC service expert shows up can be unnerving, so we’re here to show you some price ranges on some basic services so you won’t be surprised when Service Experts Heating & Air Conditioning comes to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500